tlwilliams895/gis-devops/docs/_sources/week06/project/index.rst.txt

 .. note::

-  The error ``None of the configured nodes are available`` can be caused by starting up your Web App before ElasticSearch is running.
-This can also happen if you restart your ElasticSearch while your Web App is running.
+  The error ``None of the configured nodes are available`` can be caused by starting up your Web App before Elasticsearch is running.
+This can also happen if you restart your Elasticsearch while your Web App is running.

 Setup in the Cloud
 ==================